peterculture/culture-apparel-production/PRODUCTION-DASHBOARD-INFO.md

 decision is made.** Both states screenshotted 2026-09-11.
 Worth its own story: carry the demo state into the drawer (a strip above the action button), which also fixes B15 for free.

-🚩🚩 **NEW TRAP, and it may invalidate B19's evidence — a read-back through the proxy can be SERVED FROM BROWSER CACHE.** Immediately after the successful Complete, re-reading the record through `GET /api/production-orders` returned the **pre-write value** (`Status: "Enter Tracking"`) while the board query already reflected the change.
-Re-reading with `cache: 'no-store'` and a cache-busting param returned `"Complete"`. **The stale read is indistinguishable from a write being accepted and then reverted — which is exactly what B19 is currently diagnosed as.** `complete.js:56` sets `Cache-Control: no-store` on its own response, but the GET endpoints used to verify writes do not.
+🚩🚩 **NEW TRAP — a read-back through the proxy can be SERVED FROM BROWSER CACHE.** Immediately after the successful Complete, re-reading the record through `GET /api/production-orders` returned the **pre-write value** (`Status: "Enter Tracking"`) while the board query already reflected the change.
+Re-reading with `cache: 'no-store'` and a cache-busting param returned `"Complete"`. **A stale read is indistinguishable from a write being accepted and then reverted.** `complete.js:56` sets `Cache-Control: no-store` on its own response, but the GET endpoints used to verify writes do not.
-➡️ **Before any more work on B19: re-run its read-backs with `cache: 'no-store'` + a cache-buster.**
+➡️ **Any browser-side verification of a write must use `cache: 'no-store'` plus a cache-buster.**

-If B19's `isSuccess()=true`-then-reverted evidence came from a plain GET, it may not be a revert at all.
-The two orders that refused the fixture PATCH with a real `400` (`00013435`, `00013436`) are unaffected by this — a 400 is not cacheable evidence — so that half of the B19 shape still stands.
+❌ **CORRECTION 2026-09-11 (same day): I wrote here that this "may invalidate B19's evidence."
+It does not, and that claim was wrong.** I extended a browser finding to a measurement that never touched a browser. **B19 was measured in Apex, in the Developer Console, reading back inside the same transaction as the `Database.update`** — see the code block in B19's own section.
+There is no HTTP layer, no proxy and no browser cache anywhere in that path. **B19 stands exactly as written: P0, `isSuccess() = true` with the stored value unchanged, 3 of 4 orders.** The lesson is mine, not B19's:
+*check which instrument produced a finding before deciding a new trap undermines it.*

 ⚠️ **3.2's scope: the poll→flag mechanism is proved; the carrier wizard's Print button was NOT pressed.** The `zkmulti__MCShipment__c` row was created through the app's own